servicebinding/runtime/README.md

    export KO_DOCKER_REPO=kind.local
    ```

-1. Build and Deploy the controller to the cluster:
+1. Build and deploy the controller to the cluster:

    Note: The cluster must have the [cert-manager](https://cert-manager.io) deployed.
 There is a `make deploy-cert-manager` target to deploy the cert-manager.